Local offer - social communication difficulties including autism

 The Bromley All-Age Autism Partnership ( BAAP)

-The Bromley All-Age Autism Partnership ( BAAP) brings together representatives including individuals with Autistic Spectrum Condition, their parents, carers, professionals and the voluntary sector to improve services available in Bromley for young people and adults with autism and to raise awareness of Autistic Spectrum Conditions to the general public
+The Bromley All-Age Autism Partnership ( BAAP) brings together representatives including those with Autistic Spectrum Condition, their parents, carers, professionals and the voluntary sector to improve services available in Bromley for young people and adults with autism and to raise awareness of Autistic Spectrum Conditions to the general public

 The 100 Day Challenge